shivangshukla7020/VoxForm/readme.md

 ## Overview

 VoxForm is an innovative AI-powered web application designed to revolutionize the way we fill out forms by utilizing audio input.
-By leveraging advanced automatic gender detection voice models, VoxForm streamlines the form completion process through voice commands and enhances user engagement based on gender.
+By leveraging advanced automatic gender detection voice model, VoxForm streamlines the form completion process through voice commands and helps controlling user engagement based on gender.

 ## Features